 - how meeting this need could significantly reduce disease burden or alleviate an important clinical or translational bottleneck

-- the competing solutions and their status, including whether similar or complementary research is being taken elsewhere
+- the competing solutions and their status, including whether similar or complementary research and development is being undertaken elsewhere

 - the key competitive advantages of your proposed solution